StlaiixOrKeeerZz/GamemodeUI-Mala/README.md

 ### GamemodeUI-Mala

-#Change your gamemode with a argument or a ui form!
+#FRA: Change your gamemode with a argument or a ui form!
-#Change ton mode de jeu grâce à des arguments ou a un form !
+#ENG: Change ton mode de jeu grâce à des arguments ou a un form !

 # Config
 ```yml